Sicilian salted Ricotta - authentic souvenir of Catania4–10 €

 Culture

-Cultural significance of Ricotta salata siciliana
+Cultural significance of Sicilian salted Ricotta

 Where

-Go deeper on Ricotta salata siciliana
+Go deeper on Sicilian salted Ricotta

 Unlock the full editorial dossier, certified shops with maps and opening hours, and related cultural paths.